Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 ## Deployment

-We recomend deploying logic apps from this readme, first the connector and then the base playbooks.
-Select one of the searchplaybooks dependant on your usecase workforce or external.
+We recommend deploying logic apps from this README, first the connector and then the base playbooks.
+Select one of the search playbooks dependent on your use case workforce or external.

 ### Prerequisites

-- An Microsoft EntraID Tenant and subscription.
+- A Microsoft EntraID Tenant and subscription.
 If you don't have a subscription, [sign up for a free Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - Azure subscription Owner or Contributor permissions so you can install the Logic Apps.
 [Azure roles - Classic subscription administrator roles, Azure roles, and Entra ID roles](https://docs.microsoft.com/azure/role-based-access-control/rbac-and-directory-admin-roles#azure-roles).
 - A [Log Analytics workspace](https://docs.microsoft.com/azure/azure-monitor/essentials/resource-logs#send-to-log-analytics-workspace).
 If you don't have a workspace, learn [how to create a Log Analytics workspace](https://docs.microsoft.com/azure/azure-monitor/logs/quick-create-workspace).
 Note that the custom logs specified as parameters in these playbooks will be created automatically if they don’t already exist.
 - In Consumption logic apps, before you can create or manage logic apps and their connections, you need specific permissions.
 For more information about these permissions, review [Secure operations - Secure access and data in Azure Logic Apps](https://docs.microsoft.com/azure/logic-apps/logic-apps-securing-a-logic-app#secure-operations).